-POSITION OF EMPLOYES.-D. G. Oakley, having established his seniority as a carman 7-20-24, should retain that seniority as he did all classes of work after that date, furnished a helper and completed repairs on any car assigned to.
+POSITION OF EMPLOYES.-F. D. Ward, having established his seniority as a carman October 1, 1923, the day he was promoted, he should retain his seniority from that date, as he has done all classes of work since that date (see Exhibit A.).
 There was no rule in the agreement existing at that time that provided for loss of seniority when working on a lower class.

-During the period in question there was an overlapping of rates among first and second class mechanics, as shown by the following classification, Rule 51, Freight Carmen's Work, Special Rules-Classification and Rates:
+During the period in question there was an overlapping of rates among the first and second class mechanics, as shown by the following classification, Rule 51, Freight Carmen's Work, Special Rules-Classification and Rates:

-"First Class: Building, rebuilding and heavy repairs of freight, work and caboose cars, either all steel, or steel underframe and steel superstucture frame, or all wooden equipment, doing the necessary laying out, with or without drawings, including air piping, cleaning, oiling, stenciling, and testing air brakes (including passenger cars); all car inspecting, both passenger and freight, and all work that may be connected therewith.
+"First Class: Building, rebuilding and heavy repairs of freight, work and caboose cars, either all steel, or steel underframe and steel superstructure frame, or all wooden equipment, doing the necessary laying out, with or without drawings, including air piping, cleaning, oiling, stencilling and testing air brakes (including passenger cars); all car inspecting, both passenger and freight, and all work that may be connected therewith.
 (Men to do inspecting must be able to speak and write the English language and have a fair knowledge of A. R. A. Rules and Safety Appliance Laws.)
 Operating wood-working machines, located in repair tracks; shop carpenter doing all miscellaneous carpenter work, and any other work of same or lower rates which employe is capable of doing.
 "Rate: 63 to 75 cents per hour, according to character of work produced by workmen, both with respect to quality and quantity of output.